ryanwa18/spotipi-eink/README.md

 width = 640
 height = 400
 album_cover_small_px = 200
+; possible values are inky or waveshare4 model = inky
 ; disable smaller album cover set to False
 ; if disabled top offset is still calculated like as the following:
 ; offset_px_top + album_cover_small_px